 - Medical Errors

 Nursing home abuse has serious ramifications.
 Elderly residents often experience emotional trauma or physical injury if the abuse is ignored.
+Abuse can take on different forms, including sexual battery in Atlanta; you can protect your loved one by taking immediate action.
 In some cases, the abuse leads to death.
 In most cases of abuse, elderly residents depend on a vigilant family member to notice the signs of abuse and advocate on their behalf.

 Let Us Help